-One of the cheapest redemptions is Hong Kong to Taipei for only 26,000 Qantas Points, which one of the best uses of Qantas Points in our opinion.
+One of the cheapest redemptions is Hong Kong to Taipei for only 32,000 Qantas Points, which is one of the best uses of Qantas Points in our opinion.

 You’ll find award space in First Class to be limited, peaking when the calendar opens up about a year before departure, and last-minute when unsold First Class seats are converted into award inventory.
 Note that sometimes it can be difficult to find more than one First Class award seat on some flights, so this redemption may be more easily accessed by solo travellers.

 As of February 2018, it has become a lot harder to redeem Alaska miles for Cathay Pacific First Class seats on intra-Asia flights—your efforts are best directed to flying First Class to/from North America and Europe.